OpenSourceEconomics/econ-project-templates/docs/source/index.rst

 --------------

 If you are a complete novice, you should read carefully through the entire documents.
-We suggest starting with the section *Getting Started*.
-Once you finished that you can go to the section with the programming language of your choice.
-For example, if you want to work with Python go to the section *Python*.
+We suggest starting with the section :ref:`getting_started`.
+Once you've finished that you can go to the section with the programming language of your choice.
+For example, if you want to work with Python go to the section :ref:`python_section`.

 Motivation